Communication Problems? Why HOK is the solution…

 …Don’t trust your partner.

-This is why I don’t keep secrets when doing the Attachment History part of the investigation part of our work together (Session 2).
+This is why I don’t keep secrets when doing the Attachment History part of our work together (Session 2).

 When I’m with a couple I try my best to demonstrate HOK conversations in action, so that they know what they look like.